 Right, leadership can inspire employees towards peak performance.
 We are passing through a time of change.
 Autocracy is giving way to democracy.
 There is a growing hatred for any form of force or authority.
 Managers cannot remain oblivious to the happenings around them.
 They must change their style to suit the realities of the time.
 It is time for leadership through example, and excellence replaces administration through status and authority.

-The first step, maintenance (retaining employees as opposed to turning over), relates to work conditions, intersex relationship vertical and horizontal, and supervision.
-Good working conditions, a good relationship between superiors and the subordinates and among employees may not motivate.
+The first step, maintenance (retaining employees as opposed to turning over), relates to work conditions, intersex relationships vertical and horizontal, and supervision.
+Good working conditions and a good relationship between superiors and subordinates and among employees may not motivate.
 Still, their absence certainly hurts the efforts towards the cause of employees.

 Satisfaction is key

 The second step in motivation is satisfaction.
 An uninterested or disgruntled employee can never give his best.
 He will remain submerged in his worries and problems.
 Such an employee has a very demoralizing effect on the rest of the workforce.
 If the issues affecting his performance are job-related, then resorting to job redesigning, replacement, job enrichment, or even job rotation will be helpful.
 In the case of emotional and psychological problems, the medium of counselling provides the best solution.